piyushag-0611/https-piyushag-0611.github.io/datascience.md

 ![post](https://i.imgur.com/bUR8FFe.png)

 This depicts the values of **pi** that I got using the above method.
 Ok, correct to two significant digits only but still. :p

+## Generating Points uniformly at random from a d-dimensional unit sphere